iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 5. Implement HTTP Delete rtequest with HttpClient in Angular
 6. Error Handling in teh Http Request Calls with HTTPClinet - Angular
 7. Sending HTTP Headers in the API Request Call with HTTPClinet in The Angular
+8. Adding Query Params for the URl using HttpParams Object in HttpClient - Angular